The Original Oxygen Transfer Fish Transport Bag

 Breathing Bags are a completely new approach to the shipping of live fishes, as well as aquatic invertebrates and aquatic plants, in plastic bags.
 The special plastic film used in the Breathing Bags generates the constant transfer of carbon dioxide out of the water in the bag through the walls of the bag, and the absorption of oxygen from the atmosphere through the bag walls into the water in the bag.
 This provides a constant source of fresh oxygen that fish and other aquatic specimens use to breathe.

 Kordon ® Breathing Bags™ represent a new approach to the problems of shipping live fishes and other aquatic animals and aquatic plants, including over long distances or for extended time periods.
 The product development staff at Kordon, teamed with plastics chemical engineers, have taken a technology first developed in space/military research and refined it to produce the bags being offered today.

 2 - The presence of oxygen gas inside the bag takes up a lot of valuable shipping space.

-Toxic carbon dioxide from the fishes' breathing builds up in the water, displacing the oxygen.
+5 - Toxic carbon dioxide from the fishes' breathing builds up in the water, displacing the oxygen.
 The oxygenated air in the bags may not be satisfactory for fishes' breathing, because (particularly from sources in underdeveloped countries), the bottled oxygen may be contaminated.